nspies/svviz2/docs/index.rst

    self
    intro
    install
-   visualizations
-   commandline
-   summaryoutput
-   batchmode
-   faqs
+   report
+   details
    changelog
    license

-svviz visualizes high-throughput sequencing data that supports a structural variant. svviz is free and open source, available at `<https://github.com/nspies/svviz2>`_.
+svviz assesses evidence for a structural variant found in high-throughput sequencing data. svviz is free and open source, available at `<https://github.com/nspies/svviz2>`_.
 Please submit issues, questions or feature requests using the `github issue tracker <https://github.com/nspies/svviz2/issues>`_.

+Some typical use cases:

+- visually assessing whether tricky candidate SVs are likely to be true events
+- large-scale evaluation of SVs; for example, taking candidate events found using Illumina and assessing evidence in PacBio or Nanopore data
+- genotyping events

 Quick start